cosc-course-starter-codes/COSC-A319-A2-ethernet-parser-async/README.md

 12 byte gap provides minimal time delay, and acts simply as a separation between packets.
 Because of this, in some cases, that gap is now reduced to 8 bytes.
 (In this assignment, to simplify things, we'll only be concerned with an inter-packet gap of at least 12 bytes.)
+Inter-packet gap looks like idle signal, generally a high voltage level on the wire, or all `1` bits.
+You can find idle signal by searching for repeated `FF` octets.

 A new Ethernet packet is signified by a preamble of 7 bytes (octets) of alternating 1s and 0s, followed by a 1-byte *start frame delimiter (SFD)*